-\item[$\bullet$ 2: ] When the isolated singularities are decided by the poles of $\Gamma(-s)$, $\Gamma(-z_{_1})$, and $\Gamma({D\over2}-2-s-z_{_2})$, the derived hypergeometric series $C_{_{0,2}}^b$ is given by Eq.~(\ref{3M2-1}), where the necessary condition $|k^2|>\max(m^2,\;|p_{_1}^2|,\;|p_{_2}^2|)$, $|p_{_2}^2|>m^2$ should be met to guarantee the hypergeometric series converging.
+\item[$\bullet$ 2: ] When the isolated singularities are defined by the poles of $\Gamma(-s)$, $\Gamma(-z_{_1})$, and $\Gamma({D\over2}-2-s-z_{_2})$, the derived hypergeometric series $C_{_{0,2}}^b$ is given by Eq.~(\ref{3M2-1}), where the necessary condition $|p_{_3}^2|>\max(m^2,\;|p_{_1}^2|,\;|p_{_2}^2|)$, $|p_{_2}^2|>m^2$ should be met to guarantee the hypergeometric series converging.
 By implementing the residue theorem to the Mellin-Barnes representation, one derives the first expression.
 The second expression decomposes the summation indices of the hypergeometric series in the original expression, so $D=4$ is the pole of the same fixed order for each term of every hypergeometric series of Eq.~(\ref{3M2-1}).
 Furthermore, the decomposition of the summation indices is correct and reasonable because the second expression also satisfies the system of linear PDEs in Eq.~(\ref{3M-PDEs}).
 Horn's study of convergence predicts the absolutely and uniformly convergent region of the double hypergeometric functions as